akihikodaki/dts/test_plans/vswitch_sample_cbdma_test_plan.rst

 Vswitch sample can leverage IOAT to accelerate vhost async data-path from dpdk 20.11.
 This plan test vhost DMA operation callbacks for CBDMA PMD and vhost async data-path in vhost sample.
 From 20.11 to 21.02, only split ring support cbdma copy with vhost enqueue direction;
-from 21.05,packed ring also can support cbdma copy with vhost enqueue direction;
+from 21.05,packed ring also can support cbdma copy with vhost enqueue direction.
-from 21.08, split ring support cbdma copy both vhost enqueue and dequeue direction.

 Prerequisites
 =============